awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-createstack.md

 Required: No

 ClientRequestToken
 A unique identifier for this CreateStack request\.
 Specify this token if you set maxAttempts in this step to a value greater than 1\.
-By specifying this token, AWS CloudFormation knows that you're not attempting to create a new stack with the same name\.
+By specifying this token, CloudFormation knows that you're not attempting to create a new stack with the same name\.
 Type: String
 Required: No
 Length Constraints: Minimum length of 1\.
 Maximum length of 128\.